 FOR THE MEAT SAUCE

-- Meanwhile, in a large pan or heavy-bottomed pot, over medium to high heat, brown the ground meat until the pink color disappears about 10 minutes.
+- Meanwhile, in a large pan or heavy-bottomed pot, over medium to high heat, brown the ground meat until the pink color disappears for about 10 minutes.
 Add onion and sauté until translucent, about 5 minutes.
-Add the cinnamon, nutmeg, and allspice and cook for a further couple of minutes cooking, until the mixture is quite dry.
+Add the cinnamon, nutmeg, and allspice and cook for a further couple of minutes until the mixture is quite dry.

 - Add the tomato paste and sauté for a couple of minutes until incorporated.
 Stir in the tomato, bring to a simmer, then turn the heat down low and cook for 30–40 minutes until most of the liquid has evaporated.
 Season to taste.